hphelion/documentation/bindings.jclouds.compute.md

 ### Connecting to the service

-Instantiate the context with the HP Cloud Compute provider:
+Instantiate the context with the HP Helion Cloud Compute provider:

         ComputeServiceContext ctx = ContextBuilder.newBuilder("hpcloud-compute")
             .credentials(user, apiKey)